Last Updated on October 15, 2022 by Natalie Rabinowitz

 Carry-on 3-1-1 Toiletry Tips for Packing Light

-In the United States carry on toiletry requirements is referred to as the 3-1-1 rule.
+In the United States, carry-on toiletry requirements are referred to as the 3-1-1 rule.

-- Carry-on toiletries need to be in one clear transparent zip-top bag (per passenger) measuring up to 15.24 x 22.86 cm (6 x 9 in) and must be able to completely close.
+- One clear transparent zip-top bag (per passenger) measuring up to 15.24 x 22.86 cm (6 x 9 in) and must be able to close completely.

 - If you are staying at a hotel, check beforehand to see if they supply items such as shampoo, conditioner, lotions, and razors.
 Do they have a hairdryer available?